amoldeshpande/esp32-espressif/README.md

 and the TI datasheet at https://www.ti.com/lit/ds/symlink/cc1101.pdf?ts=1704109305538

+Flashing:
-Flashing: If flashing doesn't work, hold down the BOOT button while initiating flash.
+ - If flashing doesn't find the device on the COM port, hold down the BOOT button while initiating flash.
+ - If holding BOOT got it to work, but then it fails with "Failed to communicate with flash chip", try removing the pin 12 connection during flash.

 COM port not detected.
 For HiLetGo WROOM-32, the COM port driver seems to be CP210x, so install that and NOT FTDI, otherwise there will be no COM port.